-All parcels within and adjacent to the Project boundary are zoned Agriculture 3 (A-3).
+All parcels within the Project boundary are zoned Agriculture 3 (A-3).
+Surrounding parcels are primarily zoned A-3 with the exception of the Fawn Lake Community, located to the northeast of the Project Site, that is zoned Planned Development Housing 3 (PDH-3).
 Per the County's recently approved code amendment (CA17-0009) to the Spotsylvania Zoning Ordinance, solar energy facilities are permitted as a special use in A-3 zoning districts.
 Therefore, the Project will adhere to the requirements of CA17-0009 as shown in Section 23-4.5.7 of the Spotsylvania County Zoning Ordinance.